 This classic painting by Raphael originally showed Baldassare Castiglione, the count of Casatico, who was also an Italian courtier, diplomat, soldier and a prominent author.
 Rick Sanchez, on the other hand, is a drunk, wild-eyed scientist with bonkers ideas and an even crazier life.
 He does look much more important and interesting in fine robes and garments though.

 The Ladies in waiting

 "Las Meninas" (also known as The Ladies in waiting) was painted in 1656 during the Spanish Golden Age - a period when arts and literature were flourishing.
-This particular painting is said to be one of the most important paintings of Western art history and also one of the most analysed images of all time.
-It's a complex and enigmatic painting that is also intriguing, especially to historians.
+This particular painting is said to be one of the most important painting of Western art history and also one of the most analysed images of all time.
+It's a complex and enigmatic painting that is intriguing, especially to historians.
 The addition of Cinderella is also clever as it would only serve to get people talking more.

 The Conestabile Madonna and Eeyore

 The original painting of The Conestabile Madonna is a small but iconic and instantly recognisable painting by the Italian Renaissance artist Raphael.
 The addition of A. A. Milne's Eeyore makes for an amusing update to the classic image.
 We approve of the effort this Photoshopper went to - adding in textures to make Eeyore fit with the original work.
 Now Madonna looks like she's nursing a small donkey while reading a book.